Ayush2049/THE-ULTIMATE-QUIZ-WEB-APP/README.md

 ## 🎯 Overview

-Quiz Master is a full-stack web application that supports fetching quiz questions from external APIs and custom JSON files.
+Quiz Mania is a full-stack web application that supports fetching quiz questions from external APIs and custom JSON files.
 The platform features user authentication, real-time leaderboards, quiz timers, and a modern responsive UI.

 ---